matt1208/Students-Who-Code-V.2/README.md

 Computer Science Courses created for students by students.

 ## V.2
 This is Version 2 of Students Who Code.
-Includes the website being transfers to Next.js, new homepage design, new auth experiencem and refreshed color scheme.
+Includes the website being transfers to Next.js, new homepage design, new auth experience and refreshed color scheme.

 ## Courses
 Courses will include how to use the code editor, Repl.it.
 Plus teaching students Web Development.